-If you are supplying good from Great Britain (GB) to Northern Ireland (NI) you should register with the Trader Support Services (TSS) and obtain an XI EORI number (a reference number used by TSS to identify the buyer seller).
+If you are supplying goods from Great Britain (GB) to Northern Ireland (NI) you should register with the Trader Support Services (TSS) and obtain an XI EORI number (a reference number used by TSS to identify the buyer seller).

 Applying for tenders

 Ulster University uses a number of different platforms to advertise its opportunities.
 This ensures that as many potential suppliers as possible can find out about opportunities to do business with the University.

 We use an e-Tendering Portal to run large value or complex tender activities because: